 “Thousands of dollars for a brainstorming session?
 How can they possibly justify that expense to members?”

-At your marketing co., we are experienced in rebranding credit unions and community banks.
+At your marketing co., we are experienced in rebranding credit unions.
 We’ve walked CEOs, board members and staff through the process in a way that is less painful than they had originally feared.
 We have completed three extremely successful rebrands in 2017 including one for HopeSouth (formerly Greater Abbeville Federal Credit Union).
 Click to read more about HopeSouth’s “Rebrand Done Right”.

 We have learned there are five questions you must ask before you begin a rebrand.

 This is one that doesn’t always seem obvious but is vitally important to the successful launch of your new brand.
 Too often we see individuals or agencies ‘woo’ the decision-makers into agreeing to the project, only to have that person then turn around and outsource the legwork to a third-party.
 Make sure you know who is responsible for all the steps and who can be held accountable for any missed deadlines.

 2) Is there a way to do this “on the cheap?”

 Yes and no. While we would never advise choosing a rebrand partner based solely on price, you may be able to avoid the heavy expense of a top to bottom tear down by choosing to do a refresh of your existing brand.

 3) Does it make sense for my brand?